Big Birkhoff sums in $d$-decaying Gauss like iterated function systems

+The present paper aims at generalizing the above results on the Birkhoff sums of the potential $x\mapsto a_1(x)$ in Gauss infinite iterated function system associated to continued fractions to Birkhoff sums of a general potential function in some general infinite function systems.
+We are especially interested in big Birkhoff sums.
+Before stating our main results, let us give some notations and definitions.

-Denote by $\N=\{1,2, \dots \}$ the set of positive integers.
-Let $d>1$ be a real number.
+\begin{definition} Let $d>1$ be a real number.
 A family $\{f_n\}_{n\in\N}$ of $C^1$ maps from the interval $[0, 1]$ to itself is called a {\it $d$-decaying Gauss like} iterated function system if the following properties are satisfied: \begin{itemize}

-\item[(1)] for any $i, j \in \N$ \ $f_i((0, 1)) \cap f_j((0, 1)) = \emptyset$; \item[(2)] $\bigcup_{i=1}^\infty f_i([0,1]) = [0,1)$; \item[(3)] if $f_i(x) < f_j(x)$ for all $x\in (0,1)$ then $i<j$; \item[(4)] there exists $m\in \N$ and $0 < A < 1$ such that for all $(a_1, . . . , a_m) \in \N^m$ and for all $x \in [0, 1]$
+\item[(1)] for any $i, j \in \N$, \ $f_i((0, 1)) \cap f_j((0, 1)) = \emptyset$; \item[(2)] $\bigcup_{i=1}^\infty f_i([0,1]) = [0,1)$; \item[(3)] if $f_i(x) < f_j(x)$ for all $x\in (0,1)$ then $i<j$; \item[(4)] there exists $m\in \N$ and $0 < A < 1$ such that for all $(a_1, . . . , a_m) \in \N^m$ and for all $x \in [0, 1]$

 \item[(5)] for any $\delta > 0$, we can find two constants $K_1=K_1(\delta), K_2=K_2(\delta)>0$ such that for $i \in \N$ there exist constants $\xi_i, \lambda_i$ such that